Staff Profile

 - AHRC/ BBC New Generation Thinker broadcasting for Radio 3 and 4 on world literature and culture.

-Teaching: I supervise at PhD level and I devised and teach the MA Module craft prose with a focus on intersectionality and anti-racism.
+Teaching: I supervise at PhD level and teach on the MA in prose, always with a focus on intersectionality and anti-racism.
 I teach Creative Writing across all undergraduate stages, and I have previously taught students of all ages and backgrounds including three years inside HMP Whitemoor, one of the UK's few high security men's prisons.

-I am a Contributing Editor for the award winning small press AND OTHER STORIES and for the leading literary magazine, The White Review.
+I am a Contributing Editor for the award winning small press AND OTHER STORIES and for the (now closed) leading literary magazine, The White Review.

 Films: With Ben Crowe I co-wrote The man who met himself, nominated for the short film Palme D'Or at the Festival de Cannes 2005, and the feature film Verity's Summer (2010) which was shot on the Northumberland Coast.
 We co-founded ERA Films making interactive multimdedia for major impact academic research projects, NGOs, Trade Union bodies and medium and small charities.
 We have worked on issues as diverse as cultural rights in conflicts, language and loss, Iraq’s refugee crisis, in Rwanda with survivors of the genocide and with women in slum areas of Nairobi, Kenya and on migrant workers' rights worldwide as well as with socio-economically disadvantaged communities across the UK.